pyx-industries/julee/docs/proposals/c4-inference-from-clean-architecture.md

 ### Trade-offs

 **Pros:**
-- Introspects existing code structure - no duplication
+- Protocols remain abstract - no external system knowledge
-- Constructor signatures remain the single source of truth
+- Implementations declare concrete dependencies - where the info belongs
-- Protocol base classes add minimal overhead
+- DI container is already the wiring source of truth
-- Type hierarchy is already how Python expresses "is-a" relationships
+- Different deployments can have different external dependencies
-- Validates architectural rules without redundant declarations
+- Decorator info is not duplicative - it adds what protocols can't know

 **Cons:**
-- Requires protocol base classes (but these also enable runtime validation)
+- Requires decorating implementations (but this is also documentation)
-- AST parsing is more complex than reading decorators
+- Container introspection requires parsing conditional logic
-- Some relationships may need disambiguation (mitigated by optional `Annotated`)
+- Settings introspection may miss dynamically configured systems

 ### Compatibility with Existing Code